therealplato/Subverse/README.md

 (accomplished by [**openbazaar**](https://www.openbazaar.org/))

-As someone with information, goods or services to sell And ruleset governing trust
+As someone with information, goods or services to trade I need to trade within a ruleset governing trust
 So that I can find counterparties who won't fuck me

 #### Mashups